AlecDziwanowski/HW11-NoteTaker/README - Copy.md

 <!-- USAGE EXAMPLES -->
 ## Usage
-Use the following command to run the program from the root of the code directory.
+Use the following command to run the program from the root of the code directory. maybe dont need to do this because its on heroku?
   ```sh
   node server.js
   ```